transposit-connectors/circleci_router/README.md

 # CircleCI Router

 This app will replace the GitHub username in the build status message sent by CircleCI with the user's Slack id, which will @mention them in the channel.
-To learn more, read [our blog post](https://www.transposit.com/blog/2019.08.06-customizing-circleci-notifications-in-slack/) about how it was build.
+To learn more, read [our blog post](https://www.transposit.com/blog/2019.08.06-customizing-circleci-notifications-in-slack/) about how it was built.

 To use it, fork this app and make the following modifications to your copy: